Kalākaua: Early life and family

-Given the name Kalākaua, which translates into "The Day [of] Battle," the date of his birth coincided with the signing of the unequal treaty imposed by British Captain Lord Edward Russell of the Actaeon on Kamehameha III.
+Kalākaua, whose name means "The Day [of] Battle", was born on the day the unequal treaty imposed by British Captain Lord Edward Russell of the Actaeon on Kamehameha III was signed.
 He and his siblings were hānai (informally adopted) to other family members in the Native Hawaiian tradition.
-Prior to birth, his parents had promised to give their child in hānai to Kuini Liliha, a high-ranking chiefess and the widow of High Chief Boki.
-However, after he was born, High Chiefess Haʻaheo Kaniu took the baby to Honuakaha, the residence of the king.
-Kuhina Nui (regent) Elizabeth Kīnaʻu, who disliked Liliha, deliberated and decreed his parents to give him to Haʻaheo and her husband Keaweamahi Kinimaka.
+Before his birth, his parents had promised to give their child in hānai to Kuini Liliha, a high-ranking chiefess and the widow of High Chief Boki.
+But after he was born, High Chiefess Haʻaheo Kaniu took the baby to her home at Honuakaha, one of the king's residences.
+Kuhina Nui (regent) Elizabeth Kīnaʻu, who disliked Liliha, deliberated and decreed that his parents give him to Haʻaheo and her husband Keaweamahi Kinimaka.
 When Haʻaheo died in 1843 she bequeathed all her properties to him.
-After Haʻaheo's death, his guardianship was entrusted to his hānai father, who was a chief of lesser rank; he took Kalākaua to live in Lāhainā on the island of Maui.
-Kinimaka would later marry Pai, a subordinate Tahitian chiefess, who treated Kalākaua as her own until the birth of her own son.
+After Haʻaheo's death, his guardianship was entrusted to his hānai father, a chief of lesser rank; he took Kalākaua to live in Lāhainā on the island of Maui.
+Kinimaka later married Pai, a subordinate Tahitian chiefess, who treated Kalākaua as her own until the birth of her own son.